 1969: At the Mississippi River Festival in the small college town of Edwardsville, Missouri, the day’s headlining act, The Band, was joined by surprise guest Bob Dylan, who played three songs with the group.
 It was Dylan’s first public appearance since January of 1968, when he appeared at a Woody Guthrie memorial concert at Carnegie Hall.

 1973: Following onstage bickering at Knott’s Berry Farm amusement park near Los Angeles, The Everly Brothers called it quits for the first time.
 Four or five days before the concert, Don Everly had told entertainment director Bill Hollingshead that it would be the last show The Everly Brothers would ever do, and he’d also told a reporter that he was tired of being an Everly Brother.
-Hollingshead ended up stopping the show early due to what he considered a poor performance by Don, who had been drinking with band beforehand.
+Hollingshead ended up stopping the show early due to what he considered a poor performance by Don, who had been drinking with the band beforehand.
 Phil walked offstage and shattered his guitar, saying that he’d never get on stage with his brother again, and left Don to perform the last set by himself.
 The two did not perform together again until ten years later in September of 1983.

 1973: “That Lady” by The Isley Brothers entered the Billboard Hot 100.
-The group had originally recorded and released the song as “Who’s That Lady” nearly a decade earlier in 1964, and recorded a revamped version in 1973 after being inspired by rock acts such as Santana and Jimi Hendrix.
-The single became their first top 10 pop single since “It’s Your Thing” in 1969, reaching #6 on the pop charts and #2 on the Billboard R&B chart.
+The group originally recorded and released the song as “Who’s That Lady” nearly a decade earlier in 1964, and recorded a revamped version in 1973 after being inspired by rock acts such as Santana and Jimi Hendrix.
+It became their first top 10 pop single since “It’s Your Thing” in 1969, reaching #6 on the pop charts and #2 on the Billboard R&B chart.

 1977: Elvis Costello and The Attractions made their live debut supporting Wayne County at The Garden in Penzance, Cornwall, England.